terrancehah/whole-ios/docs/app-roadmap.md

 - Created `FavoritesViewModel.swift` for managing favorites (persisted via Supabase `LikedQuotes` table).
 - Integrated Favorites as a dedicated tab in the main TabView navigation.
 - All logic is robust, model-driven, and clearly commented.

-**Outcome:** Users can save and revisit liked quotes.
-Favorites are synced in real time and easy to maintain.
+**Outcome:** Users can favorite/unfavorite quotes and view them in `FavoritesView.swift` (managed by `FavoritesViewModel.swift`).
+Changes are synced via `SupabaseService`.
+Real-time sync capability depends on `SupabaseService`'s implementation of real-time listeners.

 ---